HENRY HUDSON CLIMATE-ADAPTIVE WATERFRONT PARK

 Services Provided: Landscape Architecture, Community & Stakeholder Engagement, Resiliency Design & Planning

-Collaborators: LaBella Associates, eDesign Dynamics, & youarethecity
+Collaborators: LaBella Associates, youarethecity, & eDesign Dynamics

 Restoring a historic industrial site along the Hudson River

-The park’s waterfront is vulnerable to recurrent seasonal flooding, and sea-level rise projections indicate that much of the shoreline will be increasingly affected by 2050.
+The park’s waterfront is vulnerable to recurrent seasonal flooding, and sea-level rise projections indicate that much of the shoreline will be affected by 2050.
 The climate-adaptive design elevates a key area of the park shoreline with a new pier and lawn area.

 The sequence below illustrates our inventory process for reclaiming wood from trees that will be removed as part of shoreline elevation.